CKBDAO/ckb-dao-v2/docs/qa-and-discussion.md

 **Q: How to mitigate delegate voting power concentration?**
 **A:** While saturation algorithms (diminishing returns on delegation) were considered, they introduce vulnerabilities to Sybil attacks without KYC and may over-empower anonymous large holders.
 The liquid democracy approach allows token holders to immediately withdraw delegation if representatives act against their interests.
 Transparency and active participation remain the primary mitigations.

+**Q: What are the trade-offs of setting a maximum delegation limit on representatives?**
+**A:** Setting a hard cap on the voting power a single representative can receive helps prevent overcentralization.
+However, strict limits can dilute the influence of highly qualified delegates, especially in smaller or emerging ecosystems.
+This may incentivize Sybil attacks which can only be mitigated by requiring additional identity verification.

 **Q: Should iCKB or unlocked CKB be recognized for voting?**
 **A:** Yes.
 To prevent borrow-based attacks, new UTXOs start with zero voting weight and scale to full weight over 180 epochs (~30 days), aligning with Nervos DAO lockup logic.